kroeke30/COMP3040/Group10_v1_A3_Part01.md

 # API description

-Our API has pictures of various birds that can live and breed in Manitoba
+Our API has pictures of various birds that can live and breed in Manitoba.
+This API will be useful for people who enjoy looking at pictures of birds, and for developers who want to incorporate pictures of birds into their applications.

 # List of endpoints with parameters
 ### getRandomBird()